AndrewMcg2309/SpaceBattle/README.md

  - Camera slightly drifting
 #### Behaviours
 - Ships to move in straight line with one rotating around itself to give twisting visual
-- All staight line directional
+- All straight line directional
 #### Display
 - Fog in background for misty planet in video